 Although incorporating a host of changes, many quarters have concluded that the Localism Act has made the Housing Act 2004 more landlord-friendly, and that the introduction of deposit schemes in general has been a largely positive move for the PRS.

-Under the Localism Act, a landlord taking a deposit from a tenant must protect the deposit within one of the selected government schemes within 30 days of receipt (increased from 14 days).
+Under the Localism Act, a landlord taking a deposit from a tenant must protect the deposit within one of the selected government schemes within 30 days of receipt.
 They must also provide prescribed information to the tenant within 30 days.
 By doubling the timescale for landlords to react, more landlords have been able to comply with the regulations as the targets are more attainable.